oras-project/oras/README.md

 ### Pushing Artifacts with Single Files

 Pushing single files involves referencing the unique artifact type and at least one file.
+Defining an Artifact uses the `config.mediaType` as the unique identifier.
+If a config object is provided, the `mediaType` extension defines the config filetype.
+If a null config is passed, the config extension is removed.

-The following sample defines a new Artifact Type of **Acme Rocket**, using `application/vnd.acme.rocket.config.v1+json` as the `manifest.config.mediaType`
+The following sample defines a new Artifact Type of **Acme Rocket**, using `application/vnd.acme.rocket.config` as the `manifest.config.mediaType`

 - Create a sample file to push/pull as an artifact